GW-BNUZ/NSbirthMass/README.md

 # Setting up the development environment:

 ## To set up Slurm for parallel parameters estimation：
-### 1.install Slurm
+### 1.Install Slurm.
-### 2.switch Python environment to your own in slurm.sh files.
-For example: cd NSbirthMass/pe_models/ns_obs/2G/ modefiy the last line command in slurm.sh,"python hyper.py", to you own Python environment, "/home/xxx/miniconda/envs/xxx/bin/python hyper.py"
+### 2.Switch Python environment to your own in slurm.sh files.
+#### For example: cd NSbirthMass/pe_models/ns_obs/2G/ modefiy the last line command in slurm.sh,"python hyper.py", to you own Python environment, "/home/xxx/miniconda/envs/xxx/bin/python hyper.py"

 ## To run parallel parameters estimation based on task management system:
 ### cd /NSbirthMass/pemodel/xxx/xxx ; sbatch slurm.sh, or cd /NSbirthMass/pemodel/xxx; bash sbatch

 ### Note
 #### We employed the Slurm task management system.
-In this computation, we used single-node parallel processing.
+In this calculation, we used single-node parallel processing.
 When performing parallel calculations, ensure that the "logs/" directory is created before submitting the "slurm.sh" file.
 The "ntasks-per-node" specifies the number of threads per node for parallel computation.
 Please note that "npool" should match the "ntasks-per-node" value specified in the "slurm.sh" file.
 Before submitting a parallel task, make sure to switch the Python environment in "slurm.sh" file, the last line of command, which can be determined using the "which python" command.

 ## To run notebooks
 ### cd demos